Predicting speech intelligibility from EEG in a non-linear classification paradigm: Evaluation of the dilated convolutional model

 \subsubsection{Results}

 The results for different receptive field sizes are displayed in Figure \ref{fig:receptive_field}.
-The performance rises with increasing receptive field size until 27 samples ($\approx$ 420~ms), after which there is a decline in performance.
-Receptive field sizes larger or equal to 8 in Figure \ref{fig:receptive_field} significantly outperform the baseline (p$\leq10^{-8}$), while the baseline significantly outperforms the dilated convolutional model for receptive field sizes of 4 or less (p$\leq$ 0.0500).
+The performance rises with increasing receptive field size until 27 samples ($\approx$ 420~ms), after which performance declines.
+Compared to the baseline models, the dilated convolutional model significantly outperforms all baseline models when using a receptive field size between 16 and 32 samples (250~ms to 500~ms) (p $\leq$ 0.001).
+Additionally, the dilated convolutional model significantly outperforms the CCA (averaged) model for configurations $K=4,N=3$ (64 samples, 1 second) and $K=3,N=4$ (81 samples, 1.27 seconds)(p $\leq 10^{-8}$).
+The dilated convolutional model also outperforms the CCA and decoder baseline model significantly when using a receptive field size between 8 and 512 (125~ms and 8 seconds)(p $\leq 10^{-4}$).
+Both CCA models outperform the dilated convolutional model significantly for receptive field sizes $\leq$ 4 ($\leq$ 63~ms)(p $\leq$ 0.001), while the decoder baseline significantly outperforms the dilated convolutional model for receptive field sizes $\leq$ 3 ($\leq$ 47~ms)(p $\leq 10^{-7}$).